JavBou/MISTProject1/README.md

 Query 7 lists the teams in the league that do not have a Facebook account along with their average sponsor amounts.
 This is shown through a new "AverageSponsorAmount" column.

-This query can mainly be used to understand the relationship between the amount that a team recieves from sponsors on average and the social media accounts they have, specifically Facebook.
+This query can mainly be used to understand the relationship between the amount that a team receives from sponsors on average and the social media accounts they have, specifically Facebook.
 This could lead to possible claims that having an increased social media presence through more accounts can lead to higher sponsor amounts.

 ### Query 8